Cop injured in knife attack in Delhi's Moti Nagar | Law-Order

 - India

-An assistant sub-inspector of the Delhi Police was allegedly attacked with a knife by a man here late Thursday, officials said.
+An Assistant Sub-Inspector of the Delhi Police was allegedly attacked with a knife by a man here, police said on Friday.

-Deputy Commissioner of Police (west) Vichitra Veer said the attacker has been identified and efforts are on to nab him.
+Deputy Commissioner of Police (west) Vichitra Veer said the attacker has been identified as 26-year-old Akash and efforts are on to nab him.

-ASI Vikram Singh was manning a picket under the Zakhira flyover in west Delhi's Moti Nagar area.
-At around 1 am, he stopped a man who was ''acting suspicious'', an official said.
+ASI Vikram Singh was manning a picket under the Zakhira flyover in west Delhi's Moti Nagar area Thursday night.
+At around 1 am, he stopped a man who was ''acting suspicious'', the officer said.

 While the man was being frisked, he attacked Singh with a knife injuring his right hand.
 The ASI was taken to a hospital and is under treatment, Veer said.